FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 For the nerds amongst you we've laid out how we generated the (sub- and main) teams and each sport's schedules <a href="Statistics" target="_self">here</a>; in short, they are chosen almost completely randomly, we've only made minor adjustments to account for cases where our algorithm failed.

+### What to compete for

+Don't miss the award ceremony on Friday, 21:00 at the MPA seminar room!
+More information will follow, most likely via the Signal group chat.

 ## Late sign-ups

 If you are interested in joining but missed the deadline, simply write a mail to Fabi or any of the other organizing committee members, stating the sports you'd like to participate in, and the days you're available.\